Game & Watch: History

 Starting in 1981, Game & Watch devices incorporated an alarm function, enhancing their practicality as a watch.
 By mid-1982, limitations of single-screen LCDs led to the creation of the Multi Screen Series, which effectively doubled the gameplay area.
 Oil Panic launched the series.
 Shortly thereafter, Nintendo's highly successful Donkey Kong arcade game was adapted for the Multi Screen format, requiring an alternative to the traditional joystick, which was impractical for handheld gaming.
 This challenge led to the invention of the now-iconic D-pad, a flat, four-way directional control that allowed for precise movement with minimal space requirements.
 The D-pad design was later honored with a Technology & Engineering Emmy Award in 2008.
 The clamshell design of the Multi Screen Series would later inspire the Game Boy Advance SP, Nintendo DS, and Nintendo 3DS.

 The Game & Watch series was a monumental success.
 Yokoi had initially aimed to sell 100,000 units, but Nintendo ultimately sold 43.4 million units worldwide—12.87 million in Japan and 30.53 million overseas.
 The device also significantly improved Nintendo's financial standing.
 Before its release in 1980, the company reportedly had debts of 7 to 8 billion yen.
-However, by 1981, largely due to the Game & Watch's success, Nintendo had paid off its debts and put about 4 billion yen in the bank.
+By 1981, however, largely due to the Game & Watch's success, Nintendo had paid off its debts and put about 4 billion yen in the bank.
 It marked the company's first major worldwide success with a Nintendo video game product.